Historic Buildings and Places on the Waterfront

 Year Built: c.1803

-Building History: The warehouse at 101 King St. may have been built in 1803, potentially making it one of the waterfront’s oldest buildings.
+The warehouse at 101 King St. may have been built in 1803, potentially making it one of the waterfront’s oldest buildings.
 It sits on land that was made by William Ramsay in the mid-18th-century, when Ramsay extended his wharf into the Potomac.
 Ramsay bought lot 46 in 1749 at the City’s founding and proceeded to bank out his lot, taking soil from the high bluffs on his property and depositing it on the mudflats as fill, until his wharf reached deeper into the Potomac to navigable water.
 (Diane Riker, “The Warehouses of Lower King Street,” unpublished manuscript) A Mutual Assurance Society policy from 1803 shows a three-story building being constructed on this site in that year, and the 1886 Sanborn map shows a three-and-a-half story brick building on the site, which is consistent with the building’s current appearance.
 The building’s use of brickwork laid in Flemish bond also indicates an early-19th-century construction date.
-101 King St. has spent most of its life being used as a wholesale grocery store, and today it is occupied by a furniture store.
+101 King St. spent most of its life being used as a wholesale grocery store.

 100 Prince Street